 Microsoft Support, sometimes known as The Knowledgebase, is one of the most overlooked resources on the internet for users of Microsoft software.
 There’s a ton of information out here that addresses hundreds of thousands of issues from the simple, to the complex to the obscure.

 Become a Patron of Ask Leo! and go ad-free!

-a link to a Knowledgebase article.
-I turn to it frequently for issues with
+Sometimes my job is simply interpreting, or finding what’s already in the Microsoft Support Knowledgebase.
+You’ll note that my answers will often include a link to a Knowledgebase article.
+I turn to it frequently for issues with Microsoft products.

 In fact, I should turn to it more often.